storybookjs/marko/app/vue3/README.md

 ## Extending the Vue application

-Storybook creates a [Vue 3 application](https://v3.vuejs.org/api/application-api.html#application-api) for your component preview, which can be imported as `import { app } from '@storybook/vue3'`.
+Storybook creates a [Vue 3 application](https://v3.vuejs.org/api/application-api.html#application-api) for your component preview which can be imported as `import { app } from '@storybook/vue3'`.

 When using global custom components (`app.component`), directives (`app.directive`), extensions (`app.use`), or other application methods, you will need to configure those in the `./storybook/preview.js` file.